 The majority of them I have photographed landscapes all over the world as a professional photographer, and I always joke that, in Glacier, no matter what camera you’re using or what direction you point it, you’ll get a photo that will wow your friends!
 With that said, there are a few iconic locations that always keep me coming back for more.

-– Most people’s first impression of Glacier starts with Lake McDonald on the drive in.
+Most people’s first impression of Glacier starts with Lake McDonald on the drive-in.
 I’ve watched hundreds of sunrises and sunsets in this location, and they never get old.
-The colored rocks in the water and silhouette of the peaks are unmistakable.
+The coloured rocks in the water and silhouette of the peaks are unmistakable.

 Hidden Lake Overlook

 One of the most popular hikes in the park, and for good reason, is Hidden Lake.
-It starts at the top of Logan pass and passes through the Hanging Gardens meadow where you’ll often spot mountain goats and wildflowers.
+It starts at the top of Logan pass and passes through the Hanging Gardens meadow where you’ll often spot mountain goats, wildflowers and wild goose island.
 At only 2.7 miles roundtrip, the Hidden Lake hike is a great one to get the legs warmed up for bigger Glacier hikes!